BRYN4444/HitmanRoulette/README.md

 This was a hobby project I started in 2016/17 and have worked on during my free time as a way to brush up on my simple javascript, jQuery, and CSS knowledge as well as giving me more reason to play these new Hitman games well after unlocking everything.
 As such, I've only tested this using Firefox and Chrome on a pretty old PC.
 I'm sure my additions to the existing code, as well as my own work, could use cleaning up here and there.
 If you find any issues or glaring conflicts with roulette results,  [let me know via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) and I'll try and address it when I get the chance. - [BRYN](http://bryn.info/)

 ### To-Do List / Wishlist:
+* The Hitman 3 campaign (and additional mechanics) will be supported not too long after the game's release in 2021.
+This Roulette's menus will likely be restylized after Hitman 3 as well.
 * More "Extra Objectives" for late-campaign Hitman 2.
 * Allow Entrance Only and/or Exit Only roulette settings.
 * Proper formatting on mobile devices; attempt at adaptive design.
-* Generate the roulette as text in a way it can be save locally.
+This is being worked on, but is on hold till after Hitman 3's additions to the Roulette.
-* This would take a complete overhaul, but being able to link roulettes to others would be cool.
+* This would take a complete overhaul (so it's our of MY league), but being able to link Roulettes to others would be cool.